Mucknell Abbey – a Wonderful Retreat

-This is the first in our series of 'retreat advisor', an exploration into what it's like to go on a retreat.
+This is the first in our 'Retreat Advisor' series, an exploration into what it's like to go on a retreat.

 Mucknell Abbey is near Worcester, UK.
 It was built in 2008 on the site of a derelict farm, which was renovated and extended to blend contemporary design with impressive eco credentials.
 The beautiful monastery is set in over 40 acres of land on top of a hill and so has 360-degree panoramic view over the Malvern Hills.